-If there is one master customer experience rule, I think it would be this: solve your customers’ problems.
-Every change, every action, every improvement should have the end goal of solving a customer problem.
-So how does this apply to the Pharma industry?
+The master rule to customer-centricity is this: solve your customers’ problems.
+Every change, every action, every improvement your company makes should have the end goal of solving a customer problem.
+So how does this apply to the healthcare and pharmaceutical industries?

-Pharma’s customer base is made of up people who have one pressing problem: the patient.
-Their jobs are exhausting and involve long hours, high risk, changing rules and regulations, and the constant stress of carrying patients’ health and lives in their hands.
-Pharma’s opportunity then lies in their ability to stop selling to, and start partnering with, their customers to solve their biggest problem: how to better serve the patient.
+The pharmaceutical industry serves a customer base made up of people with one common, pressing concern - the patient.
+Physicians' jobs are exhausting - involving long hours, high risk, changing rules and regulations, and the constant stress of carrying patients’ health and lives in their hands.
+The opportunity for pharmaceutical companies, then, lies in embracing a bit of a paradigm shift: stop selling to physicians, and instead, partner with them to address their primary concern: how to better serve the patient.

-An oversimplified view of the patient experience looks something like the figure at right.
-It is a combination of a patient’s interactions with their healthcare provider, their insurance company, and the therapy itself.
-The opportunity for Pharma lies in the overlap of all of these interactions.
-If Pharma is able to break down these walls and make it easier to prescribe, easier to gain insurance reimbursements, and easier for patients to access and take the treatment they need, then they have solved their customers’ most pressing problem.
+An oversimplified view of the patient experience looks something like the diagram above.
+It is a combination of the patient’s interactions with their healthcare provider, their insurance company, and the prescription itself.
+The opportunity for pharmaceutical companies to improve the patient experience lies at the overlap of these three experiences.
+If a pharmaceutical company is able to break down these walls and provide world-class patient services, they can make it easier for healthcare providers to create a great experience for their patients.

-Over the past few months, we have met with people involved in Healthcare Compliance and Legal, Sales Force Effectiveness, Learning & Development, Incentive Compensation, and Access Services across a variety of different Pharmaceutical companies.
-The conversations vary based on the group’s particular patient touch point, b.
-Some groups are interested in improving patient and customer education, some are interested in building better relationships between sales reps and physicians, and some are interested in improving access processes.
-But all share the common goal of improving the patient experience by shifting from a product-centric to a customer-centric approach.
+For insight into where we stand today, we’ve connected with people involved in Healthcare Compliance and Legal, Sales Force Effectiveness, Learning & Development, Incentive Compensation and Patient Services across a variety of healthcare and pharmaceutical companies.
+The conversations vary, of course, based on each groups’ respective patient touch points.
+Some groups are interested in improving patient education, some are interested in building better relationships between sales reps and physicians, and some are interested in improving better services for patients.
+But all share a common goal - to improve the patient experience by shifting from a product-centric to a patient-centric approach.

-This shift in focus is transforming the Pharma industry.
-Instead of sales reps fighting the losing battle of gaining physician face-time, entire companies will align around improving the service delivered to patients.
-For example, we have heard talk of concierge services, a completely customer-centric approach that focuses on delivering customized solutions to the patient – the right product, at the right time, through the right channel.
+This shift in focus is transforming the pharmaceutical industry as we know it.
+Instead of sales reps fighting to gain face-time with physicians (and failing), entire companies are aligning around improving the service delivered to patients.
+Companies like Merck, Novartis, and Bristol-Myers Squibb are building their Patient Services departments with concierge-like services, embracing a completely patient-centric approach focused on delivering customized solutions - the right products and services, at the right time, through the right channels.

-Focusing solely on the product – providing awareness and information – isn’t enough anymore.
-Customized solutions are what Pharma customers need now.
-For Pharma companies to survive, and thrive, they need to bend to the medical professionals who are done with the sales pitch and ready for the experience of working with a trusted partner.
+Focusing solely on the product - merely providing awareness and information - is not enough for patients anymore.
+Patients don’t only need customized solutions - they’re demanding them.
+For pharmaceutical companies to survive, and thrive, they need to bend to serve their customers, the medical professionals who are done with the sales pitch and ready to collaborate with a trusted partner.